grebtsew/AlbumOrganizer/README.md

 If you would like to contribute to AlbumOrganizer, please fork the repository and create a pull request.
 We welcome all contributions, big or small!

 # Disclamer
-Some of the code in this implementation is generated using ChatGPT4 and the project logo is created using DALL-E 2.
+Some of the code in this implementation is generated using ChatGPT4.

 # License